Gen Z: Beauty trends changing the industry

 The Gen Z population are now the most considered consumer group in the eyes of big brands.
 This is because of their purchasing habits and the sheer size of the age group.
-Generation Z now also outnumber millennials and are grabbing much of the beauty industry’s attention.
-Their trend setting nature and veracity on social media is becoming key to the public image of beauty brands.
+Generation Z now also outnumber millennials and is grabbing much of the beauty industry’s attention.
+Their trend-setting nature and veracity on social media are becoming key to the public image of beauty brands.

 Gen Z statistics

 During the pandemic, one of the only industries to see any growth and advancement was the beauty and cosmetic industry.
 A lot of this is down to the purchasing power of Generation Z.

 According to Kantar, in 2020, Generation Z was the only generation to drive any growth in the beauty industry.
 Other age groups maintained or plateaued in consumer behaviour whilst Gen Z carried on valuing cosmetics.